NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 <br>

-Every BUFR file, must
+Every BUFR file must
 have DX BUFR tables associated with it, unless the 'SEC3' decoding option is specified during the call to openbf().
 For all other cases, DX table information must be pre-defined and made available to the software via call argument LUNDX during the call to openbf().
 The DX tables information may be embedded within the first few BUFR messages of the file itself.
 Otherwise, a separate ASCII text file containing the necessary DX tables information must be supplied, such as the example shown above.
-It is extremely important that any such file not only be syntactically correct but also complete, in the sense that all necessary mnemonics must exist and be fully-defined.
+Such files must be syntactically correct and also complete, in the sense that all necessary mnemonics must exist and be fully-defined.

 <br>

 A <i>mnemonic</i> is a
 descriptive, alphanumeric name for a data value.
-"Table A mnemonics", refer to particular data subset (i.e. report ) types, "Table B mnemonics", refer directly to basic data values, and "Table D mnemonics" are sequences composed of one or more Table B (or other Table D) mnemonics and which are themselves normally direct constituents of a particular Table A mnemonic.
+* "Table A mnemonics", refer to particular data subset (i.e. report ) types,
+* "Table B mnemonics", refer directly to basic data values,
+* "Table D mnemonics" are
+sequences composed of one or more Table B (or other Table D) mnemonics and which are themselves normally direct constituents of a particular Table A mnemonic.

 <br>

-In other words, at the highest level, we have a Table A mnemonic which completely describes a type of data subset (e.g. rawinsonde, wind profiler, etc.), and this Table A mnemonic is defined as a sequence of one or more Table B or Table D mnemonics, where each Table D mnemonic is likewise itself defined as a sequence of one or more Table B or Table D mnemonics, and so on until the entire data subset can be equivalently described as a sequence of one or more Table B mnemonics which, again, themselves correspond to basic data values (e.g. pressure, temperature, humidity, etc.).
+At the highest level,
+we have a Table A mnemonic which completely describes a type of data subset (e.g. rawinsonde, wind profiler, etc.).
+This Table A mnemonic is defined as a sequence of one or more Table B or Table D mnemonics, where each Table D mnemonic is likewise itself defined as a sequence of one or more Table B or Table D mnemonics, and so on until the entire data subset can be equivalently described as a sequence of one or more Table B mnemonics which correspond to basic data values (e.g. pressure, temperature, humidity, etc.).

 <br>

+The entire sequence
-In this way, the entire sequence of data values that constitute a particular type of data subset is fully and unambiguously defined, both for purposes of input (reading/decoding) or output (writing/encoding) of reports corresponding to that particular type of data subset.
+of data values that constitute a particular type of data subset is fully and unambiguously defined.

 <br>

 Mnemonics never
-themselves appear within actual BUFR messages that are read or written by the BUFRLIB software;
+themselves appear within actual BUFR messages.
-rather, their only purpose is to make it easier for users to interact with the software by providing descriptive names to represent individual data values, as opposed to having to keep track of the corresponding FXY numbers (described below), which are much less intuitive but which are the prescribed method within the BUFR code form for referencing of individual data values, and are what are actually read and written by the software.
+Their only purpose is to make it easier for users to interact with the software by providing descriptive names to represent individual data values.
+They are a more intuitive than FXY numbers (described below).
+FXY numers are the prescribed method within the BUFR messages.

 <br>

 A DX BUFR tables file consists of three distinct sections.
 Each section contains one or more lines of 80 characters in length, and where a "*" as the first character of a line indicates that that entire line is a comment.
-In the [first section](#section1), all Table A, B and D mnemonics that are to be used within the file are initially declared, assigned a unique FXY number, and given a short, free-form text description.
-Then, in the [second section](#section2), all previously-declared Table A and Table D mnemonics are actually defined as a sequence of one or more Table B (or other Table D) mnemonics.
-Finally, in the [third section](#section3), all previously-declared Table B mnemonics are defined in terms of their scale factor, reference value, bit width, and units.
+1. In the [first section](#section1), all Table A, B and D mnemonics that are to be used within the file are initially declared, assigned a unique FXY number, and given a short, free-form text description.
+2. In the [second section](#section2), all previously-declared Table A and Table D mnemonics are actually defined as a sequence of one or more Table B (or other Table D) mnemonics.
+3. In the [third section](#section3), all previously-declared Table B mnemonics are defined in terms of their scale factor, reference value, bit width, and units.

 <br>